miracle2k/aiosignalrcore/docs/hubs.md

 The SignalR Protocol requires the following attributes from the underlying transport.

-* Reliable, in-order, delivery of messages - Specifically, the SignalR protocol provides no facility for retransmission or reordering of messages.
-If that is important to an application scenario, the application must either use a transport that guarantees it (i.e. TCP) or provide their own system for managing message order.
+* Reliable, in-order, delivery of messages - Specifically, the SignalR protocol provides no facility for retransmission or reordering of messages If that is important to an application scenario, the application must either use a transport that guarantees it (i.e. TCP) or provide their own system for managing message order.

 ## Overview

 This document describes two encodings of the SignalR protocol: [JSON](http://www.json.org/) and [MessagePack](http://msgpack.org/).
-Only one format can be used for the duration of a connection, and the format must be agreed on by both sides after opening the connection and before sending any other messages.
-However, each format shares a similar overall structure.
+Only one format can be used for the duration of a connection, and the format must be agreed on by both sides after opening the connection and before sending any other messages However, each format shares a similar overall structure.

 In the SignalR protocol, the following types of messages can be sent: